Spyros Pomonis: AEK Athens

 Pomonis was promoted to the men's team earlier than his teammates as he impressed with his abilities.
 He made his debut in the first team on 12 March 1961 in a 0–0 away draw against Aris, being the youngest player to ever compete with the club.
 He was a player with great technical skills and competing in the position of the left winger, he caused the admiration of the fans by running up and down the opposing defenses.
 In December 1967 in the 1–4 away victory over Olympiacos, he continuously dribbled and ridiculed his personal opponent, Orestis Pavlidis and even the attempts by the captain of the team, Andreas Stamatiadis to "admonish" him during the match in order to simplify his way of playing for AEK to reach an even wider dominance instead proved ultimately fruitless.
 The young Pomonis eventually insisted on humiliating his opponent at all costs, scoring once AEK missed the opportunity for a wider victory against the red and whites and Pavlidis took the decision that the role of referee suited him better, by retiring as a footballer.

 He was one of the main players of the team that won second place in the Balkans Cup in 1967, losing only in the final by Fenerbahçe.
 He was also a regular in the squad that reached the quarter-finals of the European Cup in 1969.
 On 15 February 1970 he shined at the derby against Panathinaikos at Leoforos Alexandras Stadium scoring the winner at the end of the first half.
 He achieved a hat-trick on 13 September 1970 in a Cup match against the lower-tier club Kipoupoli, where they triumphed by winning 20–0.
 He scored once in a European match, on 15 September 1971 the goal that opened the score at the 14th minute against Internazionale at San Siro in the 4–1 defeat for the first round of the European Cup.
 He had a decisive contribution to AEK winning 2 Championships and 2 Cups.
-On 4 February 1973, he scored for the last time in the yellow and black shirt in a league match in Kavala at home when he equalized 1-1 five minutes before the end.
-He played his last game for AEK at Peristeri Stadium on 20 May 1973 in the away win defeat Atromitos.
+On 4 February 1973, he scored for the last time in the yellow-black shirt in a league match in Kavala at home when he equalized to 1–1 five minutes before the end.
+He played his last game for AEK at Peristeri Stadium on 20 May 1973 in the away win against Atromitos.